by Tracy Johnson

 This promo positions the station and sells:

-Nick doesn’t list benefits or claim to have news updates every 20 minutes.
+Nick doesn’t claim news updates every 20 minutes.
 There’s no bragging that when news breaks out they break in.
 Or traffic and weather together.

-There’s no call to action in the promo, but it is a great example of how to build a brand image.
+There’s no call to action, but it is a great example of building an image.

-Then, learn from Nick Michaels example.
-Pour your heart into the creative elements that will make the audience actually feel something.
+Today’s programmers can learn from Nick Michaels’ example.
+Pour your heart into creative elements that will make the audience actually feel something.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?